Maercoli/Heroku-App-Visualization-for-Real-Estate-Market-and-Covid-19/README.md

 Proposal:

 Our group wants to analyze two issues:
-1. Progression of Covid-19 in Ontario.
+1. Progression of Covid-19 in Ontario
-2. Impact of Covid-19 on real estate indicators.
+2. Impact of Covid-19 on real estate indicators

-We have maintained this topic for project 3, leveraging javascript, d3, leaflet and chart.js to create our app and visualizations: https://firstappbootcamp2021.herokuapp.com/Visualizations:
+## Visualizations:
 ---
 ![1.
 Covid by month](actualApp/assets/img/bar_graph.gif)
 ---